jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/0-roadmap.md

 ## Rough edges

 - diagnose why styles don't get copied into the picture window in certain contexts
-- enlarge menu items on mobile
-- make Typescript just a peerdependency
-- Viewer doesn't work in Stackblitz
+- order variants by order written in file, not alphabetical
 - Improve Main Page buttons on small screens
-- order variants by order written in file, not alphabetical
 - handle Viewer for users not able to use the bleeding edge Document Picture-in-Picture, Chrome only feature
 - Viewer displays page variants (adjust file title)
 - Double-check the add page variants component reference is _ and not + in all locations